-The Strand and Covent Garden is one of the world’s most popular hotspots, attracting more than 44 million visitors every year with its generous offering of entertainment, shopping, and restaurants and bars.
+The Strand and Covent Garden are one of the world’s most popular hotspots, attracting more than 44 million visitors every year with its generous offering of entertainment, shopping, and restaurants and bars.

 Its central location and excellent connectivity – nearby tube and train stations include Covent Garden, Leicester Square and Charing Cross – means those working in the area can easily travel from meeting to meeting.

 Despite rising costs, many businesses big and small have decided to take up office space here, be it in a refurbished historical building or new, purpose-built office block.